azanar/schlepp/CONTRIBUTING.md

-Contributing to Quasar
+Contributing to Schlepp
 ========================

-First of all, thanks for your interest in contributing to Quasar!
+First of all, thanks for your interest in contributing to Schlepp!

 Below are a list of guidelines to help keep this project sane in the face of open source entropy.